French Almond Cake (Amandier)

 You will find the exact quantities in the recipe card.

-BEAT: In a large bowl, start by beating the eggs and sugar until the mixture foams.
+- In a large mixing bowl, beat the eggs and sugar together until pale and foamy.

-MELT: Melt the butter in a saucepan or microwave on low.
-Add the melted butter and crème fraîche to the batter and mix again.
+- Melt the butter in a small saucepan or in the microwave on low heat.
+Add the melted butter and crème fraîche to the batter and mix until smooth.

-FLAVORS: Add bitter almond extract and grated lemon zest.
-Mix well.
+- Add the bitter almond extract and grated lemon zest; mix again.

 Géraldine’s tips